ShrutiTelang8/Attendance-Monitoring-System-using-Facial-Recognition/README.md

 # Attendance-Monitoring-System-using-Facial-Recognition

-The system captures student faces using camera.
-It then converts them into gray-scale.
-Thee Haar cascade classifier detects face and eyes.
-Local Binary Patterns (LBP) extracts features and enhances them.
-These images are normalizedand trained under student login credentials.
+##This attendance monitoring system used facial recognition technology for attendance verification.
+The system captured student faces using webcam (60 snapshots of a student in a frame of given size).
+It then used OpenCV package to convert these snapshots into grayscale.
+A Haar cascade classifier was used for detecting the face structure and eyes.
+The normalized images were stored under student login credentials and the data was trained using a Local Binary Patterns(LBP) classifier.
+The system could recognizes student faces and stored details in an excel sheet with date and time of student attendance.

-System recognizes student faces and stores details in an excel sheet with date and time of attendance.
+##GUI using for this project was developed using Tkinter!